 “Another section that will be difficult to implement is Section 500.15 Encryption of Non-public Information,” Russ Sommers, CPA, CISA, senior manager with Baker Tilly’s financial services risk practice, said.
 “This is going to rely heavily on data classification and the organizations’ ability to map the flow of data in and out of their network, which is simple, but not easy.”

-Baker Tilly recently held an educational webinar, “The finalized NY DFS cybersecurity regulations: The 18 month transition,” to assist financial services organizations in understanding the NY DFS cybersecurity regulation, explicitly discussing the provisions going into effect Sept.
+Baker Tilly recently held an educational webinar, “The finalized NYS DFS cybersecurity regulations: The 18 month transition,” to assist financial services organizations in understanding the NYS DFS cybersecurity regulation, explicitly discussing the provisions going into effect Sept.
 1, 2018 and what financial organizations should be doing to prepare for implementation.

 The webinar presenters discussed:

-- An overview of the NY DFS cybersecurity regulation
+- An overview of the NYS DFS cybersecurity regulation

 - Provisions in effect now